Fullers’ new charter style Waiheke ferry - Waiheke Gulf News

 Bookable from October, the ‘charter style’ service will sail from Piers 13 and 14 at the downtown ferry terminal – close to the Piers used by former competitor Explore – and will dock at Pier 3 at Mātiatia.

-Fullers says the service will be distinct from the existing walk-up ferry and allows visitors to pre-book dates and departure times up to three weeks in advance.
+Fullers says the service will be distinct from the existing walk-up ferry and allows visitors to pre-book dates and departure times up to three weeks in advance.. • Liza Hamilton

-The ferry company says it will result in significant gains for Waiheke’s economy and community, reducing congestion for Waiheke residents and bolstering the island’s credentials as a world-class tourism destination.

-“We’re excited to launch a new ferry service and we look forward to sharing more details in the near future,” a Fullers360 spokesperson told Gulf News. • Liza Hamilton

 Full story in this week’s Gulf News… Out Now!!!